Janitus/Ohjelmistotekniikka/todoapp/dokumentaatio/level_creation_information.md

 	Rename the object as "spawn_" + substring according to your needs:
 		"player" - For player spawn
-		"myenemyname" - For the enemy..
+		"myenemyname" - For the enemy based on their name

 Light - Insert Point (I).